Are Pottery Kilns Safe – Beginner Kiln Questions

 Where Should You Place Your Kiln?

 You can place kilns outside or inside.
-If you place your Kiln inside, you must have some type of ventilation.
-Never place in a closed area like a closet.
-If you place your Kiln outside, you must have some type of coverage to protect the control panel from the elements like rain, depending on where you live.
+If you place your Kiln inside, it must have some type of ventilation.
+Never place it in a closed area like a closet.
+If you place your Kiln outside, it must have some type of coverage to protect the control panel from the elements, like rain, depending on where you live.

 Most ceramic arts enthusiasts place their kilns in their garages or basement spaces.
 Here they have access to a large space.
 The fumes will have enough room to dissipate for safety.
 Your garage or basement could be isolated from the rest of your home, making the firing of your Kiln much safer.

-You can also install your Kiln in a storage shed if it is of the right size and the right material.
-Wood, for instance, is a no-no since it is highly flammable.
+You can also install your Kiln in a storage shed if it is the right size and made of the right material.
+Wood, for instance, is a big NO-NO since it is highly flammable.
 Your space of choice should offer the kiln adequate ventilation and clearance space around it to keep the walls cool and reduce the buildup of heat, which can cause overheating.

 You can fireproof your shed using non-flammable materials as per your area’s building codes.
-The best practice is installing concrete studio spaces in your home if you are a lifelong ceramic arts enthusiast.
-You can ensure that the ventilation is top-notch, and you will have ample storage and workspaces.
+If you are a lifelong potter, the best practice is to have concrete flooring in your kiln space.

 Kiln Ventilation